 - Researchers at our Center for Immunity and Immunotherapies work to improve diagnosis and treatment of disorders that involve the immune system.

 Some conditions affect a child’s nervous system.
 Your doctor may ask questions and do tests to check:

 - Your child's ability to think and learn

-- Their vision and other senses
+- Their vision, hearing and other senses

 Seattle Children’s genetic counselors can advise you about the pros and cons of genetic testing.
 They explain test results and your chance of having another child with the condition in a future pregnancy.
 Counseling can help you make informed decisions about family planning and your child’s treatment.